 STUART CARTER: Yeah.
 I'm Stuart Carter.
 I'm an architect in Boston.
 I was one of the few who had the privilege of studying under Jack in sculpture for a number of years, including the year when we organized the first concrete sculptures out of the plantations.
 And so that was a wonderful experience of actually hands-on creating the sculpture and then constructing it out at the plant-- which was not an arboretum at the time, as many of you know.
 It was sort of behind the barn, a junkyard, one of these places that the college would allow pieces to be built on.

 And the retrospective happened to happen or occur at the end of that year.
 And so we also had-- our class had the privilege of meeting Jacques Lipchitz in the Andrew D. White Museum at a reception organized by Jack.

 And furthermore, he had gone out to the plantations and seen those sculptures, and was commenting to each of us about the qualities that he observed in the pieces.
 So it was really a wonderful learning experience.

 Anyone else?
 Well, thank you once again for coming, and welcoming back the Song of the Vowels.

 You will be notified by email when the transcript and captions are available.
 The process may take up to 5 business days.
 Please contact firstname.lastname@example.org if you have any questions about this request.

-"The Song of the Vowels" (Le Chant des Voyelles), cubist Jacques Lipchitz's 10-foot-tall abstract sculpture and one of Cornell's most valuable works of art, has returned to the Cornell campus after almost two years of conservation treatment.
-Alumni, faculty and staff celebrated the unveiling of the refurbished sculpture June 8, during Reunion Weekend.
+Jacques Lipchitz's 10-foot-tall abstract sculpture, "The Song of the Vowels" (Le Chant des Voyelles), one of Cornell's most valuable works of art, returned to the Cornell campus after almost two years of conservation treatment.
+Alumni, faculty and staff celebrated the unveiling of the refurbished sculpture on June 8, 2007, during Reunion Weekend.